-By contrast, natural nootropics can significantly improve focus, learning, memory function, and support brain health without causing any side effects whatsoever.
+Natural nootropics and energy supplements can significantly improve focus, learning, memory function, and support brain health without causing any side effects whatsoever.

-The best natural nootropics are the ideal solution for students, gamers, analysts, programmers, business executives and athletes looking to gain a critical edge on the competition.
+The best natural nootropics and energy supplements are ideal solutions for students, gamers, analysts, programmers, business executives and athletes looking to gain a critical edge on the competition.

 There are some good pre-made nootropic stacks capable of enhancing focus, improving working memory, and drastically increasing mental energy levels.

 We’re not talking about the stacks sold as “OTC Adderall”.

 Whenever you see a supplement claiming to be “legal Adderall” then you know it’s almost definitely a scam.